kellylaaa/cse15l-lab-reports/lab3.md

 ```
 ---
 ##### 2. `find -type`
+source: I asked ChatGPT for command-line options to use "find" which gave me a list of options and defined what -type does.

 example 1: This command finds files with the file type 'f' (which are regular files) and it's useful because it helps you find all the
 files of that type.